pretix/pretix-docs/docs/guides/meta/language.md

 For instance, despite broadly using US-American orthography, we prefer the spelling "theatre" over "theater".

 If you or the team have not yet made a decision which spelling option to use, pick one variant and stick with it.
-Consistent spelling is helpful for replacing the word with the proper spelling later.
+Consistent spelling is helpful for replacing the word with the approved spelling later.

 ### Punctuation

-This section gives an overview on how to use proper punctuation while contributing to the pretix documentation.
+This section gives an overview on how to use punctuation while contributing to the pretix documentation.

 #### Numbers